nickc1/nickc1.github.io/_posts/2016-03-18-march-machine-madness-copy.markdown

 categories: machine learning
 ---

 Starting in 2013, [Kaggle][kaggle-site] has held a competition called [March Machine Learning Madness][kaggle-ml] every year.
 The goal of the competition is to correctly predict the outcome of the NCAA Tournament.
 Competitors are free to use outside sources of data, but Kaggle provides data to the participants.
-I decided to only use the data provided by Kaggle in order to hone my Pandas skills.
+I decided to only use the data provided by Kaggle in order to hone my [Pandas][pandas] skills.
 The two most important data files that Kaggle provided were:

 **1. RegularSeasonDetailedResults.csv**